395t/review-assignments/_summaries/wu2021rethinking_1.md

 <u>Scenarios #1</u>: a model is trained on one domain but tested on others

-Solution: re-compute the statistics during inference
+- Solution: re-compute the statistics during inference

-Result:
+- Result:

-- train-test inconsistency is reduced
+  - Train-test inconsistency is reduced
-- yet the gap between SGD and population statistics during training still worth more attentions
+  - Yet the gap between SGD and population statistics during training still worth more attentions

 <u>Scenarios #2</u>:  a model is trained on multiple domains *(in this case we mean feature layers)*.

-Solution:
+- Solution:

-1. compute unique population statistics for each feature level
+  - 1. compute unique population statistics for each feature level
     2. normalize with the same set of population statistics for all feature levels

-Result:
+- Result:
   - For multi-domains, SGD-statistics-testing consistency is crucial for performance
   - Whether the afﬁne layer is shared or not has little impact